yxlin/yxlin.github.io/_docs/cognitive-model/lba.md

 ---
-title: Linear Ballistic Accumulation Model
+title: LBA Model
 category: Cognitive Model
-order: 2
+order: 1
 ---

 This lesson demonstrates how to control the "golem" (McElreath, 2016), the canonical linear ballistic accumulation (LBA) model (Brown & Heathcote, 2008).
-Please refer to the above LBA paper for more details.
-Here I focus only on how to use this model in the Bayesian MCMC context.
+Please refer to the LBA paper for more details.
+Here we focus only on how to use this model in the context of Bayesian MCMC.

 The LBA model posits a latent matching (M) factor and a response factor (R) on top of regular experimental factors.
 For most people who are not familiar